Greece Moments Greece Moments

 Pirgos Mavromichali, Limeni

-Charming 4-star hotel directly on the sea in the pretty coastal town of Limeni.
+Charming 4-star hotel right on the sea in the pretty coastal town of Limeni.
 Elegant rooms in traditional style with sea views.
-The hotel’s restaurant serves delicious Greek food and Mediterranean dishes.
+The hotel’s restaurant serves delicious Greek and Mediterranean dishes.

 ➲ Book Pirgos Mavromichali*